jimmejardine/qiqqa-open-source/docs-src/Notes/Technology/Odds 'n' Ends/Filesystems - caveat emptor - and then I thought NTFS was a little nasty.md

 I haven't explicitly checked for xFAT, vFAT, et al, but back in the day of MSDOS & Win95, it was already like this.

 Linux filesystems et al are (almost always) case-sensitive, but when you mount an NTFS drive on Linux, it, of course, is still case-INsensitive as that's part of that filesystem's definition.
-DO however reckon with slightly different behaviour when use such "foreign" filesystems, as the filename sensitivity/INsensitivity kicks in at a different level, so you MAY observe slightly altered behaviour when addressing files.
+DO however reckon with slightly different behaviour when using such "foreign" filesystems, as the filename sensitivity/INsensitivity kicks in at a different level, so you MAY observe slightly altered behaviour when addressing files.
 E.g. `find` and other UNIX tools are still very much case-*sensitive* in their filename matching, irrespective of the filesystem they happen to access.
 In the case of `find`, you might want to use `-iname '*.pdf'` rather than the usual `-name '*.pdf'`, for example, when looking for PDF files on a given mounted filesystem!